 Another example of a rising star with high profile papers, allegedly making a habit of fabricating data, comes in the world of marine biology (Clark et al., 2020).
 The researchers in question, Danielle Dixson under the supervision of Philip Munday, made counter-claims that the detractors were unimaginative or that they are attempting to make a career from criticism.
 Meanwhile, students from their own labs continue to raise concern about the culture of fraud (see Enserink, 2021).
 In this case, the tide of evidence against the marine biologists appears to have turned, with forensic data specialists finding multiple examples of suspect data.

 It is clear from these reports that there are systemic problems when high profile scientists are accused of fraud.
-Journals say that it’s the responsibility of the institutions, and the institutions have no impetus to find fraud as that might lose them a very productive (think research income) and high profile scientist.
+Journals say that it’s the responsibility of the institutions, and the institutions have no impetus to find fraud as that might lose a very productive (think research income) and high profile scientist (see Pennisi, 2021).
 What university would want to have its name dragged through the mud, and on top of this lose a large amount of grant income?
 Top researchers become untouchables in many institutions because they are essentially cash cows that no-one wants to disturb.
 Allegations against such individuals also include bullying and sexual misconduct.
 For those interested in reading more high profile misdemeaners in science Stuart Ritchie (2020) has put together a popular book on the subject.